gustawdaniel/blog.gustawdaniel.com/posts/git-styled-calendar-with-custom-dates/git-styled-calendar-with-custom-dates.md

 > [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/)

-I hope this article inspired you.
+I hope you like this article.
 For me, it is a great example of how a small amount of code is needed to achieve great-looking results in data visualization today.
 Wow!